6 Compelling Benefits of Internet Peering in 2022

 • What happens if a stakeholder fails to uphold their end of the agreement

-For a smaller CSP, bandwidth can be expensive, particularly if you have to pay transit fees on top of that.
+For a smaller CSP, bandwidth can be expensive, particularly if you must pay transit fees on top of that.
 Offloading some traffic to peering partners can cut down on overhead considerably.
-Peering also allows you to scale up at a significantly lower cost.
+Peering also enables you to scale up at a significantly lower cost.

 2. Redundancy